MyHomeMyData/ioBroker.e3oncan/README.md

 * You have a (USB to) CAN bus adapter connected to external CAN bus of Viessmann E3 device
 * CAN adapter is up and visible in system, e.g. as "can0" (use ifconfig to check)
 * Refer to open3e project for further details
+* **Make sure, open3e is not running during initial setup!** This could cause communication errors in both applications.

 All services provided by this adapter are based on device list of your specific Viessmann E3 setup.
 Therefore you have to follow following steps for first setup: